techexplorr/techexplorr.github.io/README.md

 ## Welcome to my Profile

-I am a Software Developer with over 4 years of Experience

-I have been learning programming since at the age of 16
+I am a Software Developer with over 4 years of Experience.
+I have been learning programming since at the age of 16.

 ### About Studies